LucaIsMyName/quickdoc.react/README.md

 - Inspired by modern documentation sites
 - Built with amazing open-source tools
-- Geist fonts by Vercel
+- System fonts for optimal performance and native feel